leonardomso/33-js-concepts/README.md

 [![Follow me](https://img.shields.io/twitter/follow/leonardomso.svg?style=for-the-badge)](https://twitter.com/leonardomso)

+<h3>The official JavaScript roadmap website for learning JS and also for quick syntax references- https://javascript.info/</h3>

 ## Introduction

 This repository was created with the intention of helping developers master their concepts in JavaScript.
 It is not a requirement, but a guide for future studies.
 It is based on an article written by [Stephen Curtis](https://twitter.com/stephenthecurt) and you can read it [here](https://medium.com/@stephenthecurt/33-fundamentals-every-javascript-developer-should-know-13dd720a90d1).